 Barrel cacti are the classic desert denizens of lore.
 There are a number of barrel cactus varieties within two genus types, the Echinocactus and the Ferrocactus.
 The Echinocactus has a fuzzy crown of fine spines, while the Ferrocactus are ferociously thorned.
-Each one can be grown as a houseplant or in less common situations the arid garden and are attractive additions to a succulent display.
+Each one can be grown as a houseplant or in less common situations, the arid garden and are attractive additions to a succulent display.
 Growing barrel cacti requires a sunny location, well-drained potting soil, and minimal watering.

 How to Grow Barrel Cactus

 Barrel cactus plants are characterized by their ribbed, cylindrical shape.
 The cacti come in many sizes and may be low and squat or as tall as 10 feet (3 m.) in height.
 The barrel cactus cares for lost travelers in the desert because it habitually grows tilted to the southwest.
 Caring for barrel cactus is quite easy and it makes a great plant for the beginning gardener.
-Site, water, soil and container are the key to how to grow barrel cactus.
+The site, water, soil, and container are key to how to grow barrel cacti.

-Potted cactus should be kept in the warmest room of the home in a bright sunny location.
+Potted cacti should be kept in the warmest room of the home in a bright sunny location.
 Direct southern sunlight may burn the plant in the height of the summer, so you should move them back from the window or turn the slats on your blinds to diffuse the light.

 Soil for barrel cacti is mostly sand with a little topsoil, perlite, and compost.
-Prepared cactus mixes are suitable for growing barrel cactus.
+Prepared cactus mixes are suitable for growing barrel cacti.
 Unglazed pots are best for potted cacti because they allow the evaporation of excess water.